miguel2650/tdd-xunit/README.md

-# tdd-xunit
-Test driven development with xUnit in Python for assignment @ KEA / for the subject testing
+# Test driven development with xUnit in Python for assignment @ KEA / for the subject testing

+Project in cooperation with @tobiaskkd (Tobias Karentius Kromann Dahl).

+## Specification

+The applications purpose is as follows

+- asd